Electrician Visa Sponsorship Jobs in New York

 Which visa types are most common for electrician roles in New York?

 The H-2B visa is the most common pathway for temporary electrician positions in New York, used for project-based or seasonal work where employers can demonstrate a domestic labor shortage.
-The H-1B is generally not applicable to electrician roles, as the position typically does not require a U.S. bachelor's degree in a specific specialty field.
+The H-1B visa is generally not applicable to electrician roles, as the position typically does not require a U.S. bachelor's degree in a specific specialty field.
 EB-3 immigrant visas are available for permanent electrician positions through employer-sponsored PERM labor certification.

 Which cities in New York have the most electrician sponsorship jobs?